 The characteristic of water-resistance can often be a deciding factor for shoppers of wearable devices.
-If anyone tells you a watch or fitness tracker is waterproof, its a lie.
+The good news is, more and more fitness trackers and smartwatches are adding water-resistance to their feature set.
+However, if anyone tells you a watch or fitness tracker is fully waterproof, its a lie.
 Because at a certain level of water pressure, every wearable will begin to leak.
 This is why regulation prohibits wearables to be marked as water-proof.

-However, there is still much confusion and a lack of understanding regarding the various degrees of water-resistancy.
+Much confusion remains regarding the various degrees of water-resistancy.
 Are you safe using your fitness device in the shower or in the rain?
 Will the device continue to function if you go into the swimming pool with it?

 In this article we try and shed some light on water resistance ratings.